-In response to the challenges posed by the very variable disruption to training caused by the COVID-19 pandemic, the School has liaised with the Health and Care Professions Council (HCPC), Health Education England (HEE) and trainees and training officers to ensure that completion pathways are attainable and that all trainees are treated fairly and not disadvantaged.
-Whilst all elements of the current curriculum are considered to be appropriate and important, it is recognised that, during the pandemic, it has not been possible for all trainees to access all competencies and training opportunities, and that this disruption has been variable across specialisms, cohorts and training departments.
-Reasons for this include trainees and training officers being redeployed or working remotely, services paused, social distancing policies or pressures of work.
-The aim has been to facilitate completion for trainees that can demonstrate their readiness to practice, ensuring that patient safety is protected and that trainees can enter the workplace safely as entry-level Clinical Scientists.
+In response to the challenges posed by the very variable disruption to training caused by the COVID-19 pandemic, the School liaised with the Health and Care Professions Council (HCPC), Health Education England (HEE) and trainees and Training Officers to ensure that completion pathways were attainable and that all trainees were treated fairly and not disadvantaged.
+Whilst all elements of the current curriculum were considered to be appropriate and important, it was recognised that, during the pandemic, it was not possible for all trainees to access all competencies and training opportunities, and that this disruption was variable across specialisms, cohorts and training departments.
+Reasons for this include trainees and Training Officers being redeployed or working remotely, services paused, social distancing policies or pressures of work.
+The aim was to facilitate completion for trainees that could demonstrate their readiness to practice, ensuring that patient safety was protected and that trainees could enter the workplace safely as entry-level Clinical Scientists.

-For trainees completing in 2020 and 2021, amendments were made to the completion pathways including a new final assessment (the IACC) and the option of a ‘sign-off’ by a HCPC registered Clinical or Biomedical Scientist, attesting to the trainee’s readiness to practice where trainees have not been able to complete 100% of their specialist competencies due to COVID-19.
+For trainees completing in 2020 and 2021, amendments were made to the completion pathways including a new final assessment (the IACC) and the option of a “sign-off” by a HCPC registered Clinical or Biomedical Scientist, attesting to the trainee’s readiness to practice where trainees were not able to complete 100% of their specialist competencies due to COVID-19.
 As rotational modules take place early in the programme, these were considered to be unaffected by COVID-19 and so completion of these modules remained mandatory.
-Module SCC 110, ‘Introduction to Healthcare Science, professional practice and clinical leadership’ was considered to be attainable despite the disruption due to COVID-19 and therefore completion of this module also remained mandatory.
-It was considered that SCC 121 ‘elective module’ would be difficult to organise and, whilst the learning outcomes for this module are considered very beneficial to trainees, making this module non-mandatory allowed more time to be devoted to specialism training.
-More details are available on the STP completion criteria for 2021.
+Module ‘SCC110:Introduction to Healthcare Science, Professional Practice and Clinical Leadership’ was considered to be attainable despite the disruption due to COVID-19 and therefore completion of this module also remained mandatory.
+It was considered that ‘SCC121: Elective Module’ would be difficult to organise and, whilst the learning outcomes for this module are considered very beneficial to trainees, making this module non-mandatory allowed more time to be devoted to specialism training.

-Following this year’s Midterm Review of Progression (MRP) and discussions with trainees and training officers, we have considered the completion requirements for those graduating in 2022.
-For this cohort, rotations were badly disrupted by the pandemic.
-We provided advice to trainees and training officers regarding flexibility of these modules, both in terms of length of rotations and ways to deliver and assess them, and we are pleased to note that some trainees have been able to complete their rotations and these have been signed-off.
+Following this year’s Mid Term Review of Progression (MRP) and discussions with trainees and Training Officers, we have considered the completion requirements for those graduating in 2023.
+For this cohort, there is still some disruption to training, but this is improving, particularly in the specialist modules.
+Rotations are still being disrupted.
+We have provided advice to trainees and Training Officers regarding flexibility of these modules, both in terms of length of rotations and ways to deliver and assess them, and we are pleased to note that some trainees have been able to complete their rotations and these have been signed-off.
 We recognise the hard work that has gone into this, and the knowledge and experiences gained will undoubtedly benefit all-round development as a Clinical Scientist.
-However, we are aware that for many trainees access to some competencies has not been possible to date, and completing these in the final year will come at the expense of the specialist training.
-We have considered this in our discussions around Completion 2022 and have amended the process accordingly.
+However, we are aware that for many trainees access to some rotational competencies has still not been possible to date, and completing these in the final year will come at the expense of the specialist training.
+We have considered this in our discussions around completion 2023 and will offer the same pathways as for 2022.

 - 100% completion of the trainee’s own specialist-related rotation modules assessments and competencies.
 This rotation is considered essential as a foundation for the specialism, and as it does not require attendance at an external department it is considered achievable.
-Completion of the other 3 rotations is encouraged but will not be mandatory.
+Completion of the other rotations is encouraged but will not be mandatory.
 The HCPC registered Clinical Scientist or Biomedical Scientist sign-off will be extended to include this.
-The details of which rotational modules are considered mandatory for each specialism are available here.
+The details of which rotational modules are considered mandatory for each specialism are detailed below in Table 1.

 - 100% completion of ‘SCC110: Introduction to Healthcare Science, Professional Practice and Clinical Leadership’.

-- 2 x Multi Source Feedback (MSF), completed on Clarity and uploaded and signed off on OneFile.
+- 2 x Multi Source Feedback (MSF), completed on Agilio (formerly Clarity) and uploaded and signed off on OneFile.

 - Successful completion of the Master’s (MSc) in Clinical Science.